 The Committee will have due regard to the law on disability discrimination and child protection.

-The Committee shall consist of at least three and not more than ten members (including Officers).
+The Committee shall consist of at least three and not more than fifteen members (including Officers).

 The Committee members may co-opt club members (up to the maximum permitted number) to serve until the end of the next AGM.